Robin Hood and the Potter

+Plot

-Robin Hood demands a toll of a potter (pavage) for crossing a bridge in Sherwood Royal Forest.
-They fight and the potter wins.
-Robin Hood strikes a deal with this Potter, who will stay in the Forest, while Robin disguises himself as the Potter and travels to Nottingham to sell the pots.
+Robin Hood and Little John spy a potter approaching down the path.
+Little John mentions that he once met the same potter at Wentbridge and fought him, and his sides are still sore from the encounter.
+Little John makes a bet with Robin that he won't be able to make him pay a toll.
+Robin accepts and demands a toll of a potter (pavage) for crossing a bridge in the forest.
+They fight a duel, Robin wielding a sword and buckler while the potter uses his staff, and the potter wins.
+The two reconcile and Robin Hood strikes a deal with the potter.
+The potter will stay in the Forest, while Robin disguises himself as the potter and travels to Nottingham to sell the pots.
 He charges ridiculously low prices and so sells them all; by his doing so, the Sheriff's wife is intrigued, and when Robin gives her his last pots for free, she invites him to dinner with her and the sheriff.

 While at dinner the Sheriff's men are having an archery contest, Robin shows the Sheriff that he can shoot far better than the Sheriff's men, and he then explains that he can shoot that well because he was taught by Robin Hood.
 The sheriff asks him to lead him to the outlaw.
 Robin agrees, and when back in the forest the sheriff is ambushed by Robin's men.
 They take his money and his clothes.
 Because of the hospitality of the sheriff's wife in Nottingham, Robin lets him go free, telling him he must give his wife a white palfrey.
-On returning to Nottingham, the wife laughs at the Sheriff and exclaiming that now Robin has been paid back for the pots he gave to her.
+On returning to Nottingham, the wife laughs at the Sheriff.
+She remarks that Robin has been paid back for the pots he gave to her.

-The story ends with Robin paying the Potter generously for the stolen pots and telling him that he is always welcome in the green wood.
+Robin compensates the potter generously for the pots using the money taken from the Sheriff, paying him 10 pounds when the pots were only worth 2 nobles (equivalent to around two-thirds of a pound).
+He tells the potter that he is always welcome in the green wood.

+Manuscript history

+The oldest manuscript of Potter surviving is kept in the Cambridge University Library and dates to around 1500, although the poem likely existed before this manuscript.
+Interpretation of the work is complicated by the execrable orthography and language skills of the writer; he seems to have been "half-literate" and includes various likely errors such as repetitions of lines he has already written.
+His spelling is also heavily inflected by Midlands dialect.
+Nevertheless, the manuscript is invaluable for giving insight into the state of the Robin Hood legend around 1500.